Offering Legal & Fiduciary Services to Traders | Investors | Hedge Funds Charging Hedge Fund Management Fees

 Paying Hedge Fund Management Fees Hedge fund managers receive a management fee (typically between 1%-2% annually) plus a percentage of the fund's performance (often set at 20%).
 Performance is typically calculated on a cumulative basis (with incentive fees calculated against a ceiling or "high-water mark") so that any losses experienced by a hedge fund in one or more prior years must first be recouped (in whole or in part) by compensating gains before further (or full) incentive fees are paid.
 An example would be a $15 million loss in one year followed by a $20 million gain in the next year for which an incentive fee would be assessed only on the net $5 million gain.
 In addition, hedge fund managers allocate expenses to their funds and the investors in those funds.

-Hedge Fund Performance and Management Fees: Best Practices The fund's offering materials and legal documents must clearly spell out the manager's approach to charging fees.
+Best Practices for Hedge Fund Performance and Management Fees The fund's offering materials and legal documents must clearly spell out the manager's approach to charging fees.
 Click Here to Learn About Hedge Fund Offering Documents Include a description of the fee schedule; the exact formula used to calculate fees owed, including where appropriate example calculations; the time period for fee calculations; and the source of information to be used to calculate the fee payments.
 Hedge fund fees should be calculated based on audited portfolio valuations.
-Click Here to Learn More About NAV Calculations Where the period of audited financial valuations does not coincide with the fee calculation period, investors should familiarize themselves with the hedge fund manager's portfolio valuation methodologies and the processes used to prepare the fee calculation.
+Where the period of audited financial valuations does not coincide with the fee calculation period, investors should familiarize themselves with the hedge fund manager's portfolio valuation methodologies and the processes used to prepare the fee calculation.
 Once audited financials become available, the fee calculations should be reviewed and adjusted for any valuation differences.
 Calculate performance fees based on dollars of value added, not percentage returns or average capital invested for the calculation period.
 Performance fees computed as carried interest should be calculated on net value added as opposed to gross value added.

 Offering documents should adequately define "net value added" upon which performance fees are calculated (gross value added less any other expenses charged to the hedge fund).
 Offering documents should also adequately delineate all types of possible expenses and other charges that potentially could be deducted from fund assets.
 These expenses may include, but are not limited to: legal expenses, accounting expenses, trustee fees, administrative fees, marketing and sales fees, custodial fees, and general investment management charges.